-When your chatbot has multiple user-facing Agents, GPT-trainer’s AI Supervisor automatically assigns the most appropriate user-facing Agent to handle the user’s input queries.
-It does so by considering the most recent chat history to determine the user’s intent, then looks for the most suitable Agent by looking at each Agent’s name, description and prompt.
+When your chatbot has multiple AI Agents, our AI Supervisor automatically assigns the most appropriate Agent to handle the user’s input queries.
+It does so by first determining the user’s intent, then looks for the most suitable Agent to help the user based on Agents’ names and descriptions.

 In our article Multi-Agent Chatbot, we covered some best practices on Agent description writing and provided a number of examples.
-However, as comprehensive as the AI Supervisor tries to be, there will still be scenarios where Agent descriptions do not effectively cover all practical use case scenarios.
+However, as comprehensive as the AI Supervisor tries to be, there will still be scenarios where Agent descriptions do not sufficiently cover all scenarios.

-When user-facing Agents are created or modified, we automatically generate a number of intents along with example user queries to serve as reference for the AI Supervisor.
+When AI Agents are created or modified, we automatically generate a number of intents along with example user queries to serve as reference for the AI Supervisor.
 These intents can be reviewed, customized, or deleted through the AI Supervisor Settings interface.
-The AI Supervisor makes use of these intents directly when evaluating each Agent’s relevance in handling the user’s input query, so they are crucial to the core routing algorithm.
+The AI Supervisor makes use of these intents directly when evaluating each Agent’s specialty.

-To fine-tune Agent intents, go to AI Supervisor Settings -> Intents:
+To fine-tune Agent intents, go to AI Agents tab on the left navigation menu, then click on AI Supervisor Settings:

 Here, you will see the intents that have been automatically generated by the AI Supervisor based on its interpretation of the Agent’s function.
-When a user submits a query, if you have more than one active user-facing Agents set up, then our AI will extract the user’s intent and try to find the closest match across all Agents.
-The Agent chosen to handle the user’s query (in the absence of Overrides) will be the one that carries the closest matching intent.
+When a user submits a query, if you have more than one active AI Agents set up, then the AI Supervisor will extract the user’s intent and try to find the closest match across all active Agents.

 To add new intents, select the Agent that you want to fine-tune, then click “Add intent”.